This tutorial will walk you through creation of your account and a test study in Qiita.

 Getting CMI Workshop example data¶

-There are 2 separate data sets made available to you - processing dataset containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples, and analysis dataset which contains more pre-processed samples which we will use for statistical analyses.
+There are two separate example datasets made available to you - a processing dataset containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples (n=14), and an analysis dataset which contains a unique set of pre-processed samples (n=30) which we will use for statistical and community analyses.

-You can download example data directly from GitHub.
-These files contain both 16S rRNA microbiome data for 14 skin microbiome samples.
-It is a subset of data which we will later use for analysis.
+You can download the processing dataset directly from GitHub.
+These files contain 16S rRNA microbiome data for 14 human skin samples.
+It is a subset of data that we will use later for analysis.
 Real sequencing data can be tens of gigabytes in size!

 The files are: